 NEXT: 5 ENTER THE PSEUDO-GANG

 Dissimulation has been at the heart of the terrorist tactic from the beginning.
-If you terrorise people, you will only solidify the political resistance against your aims — making it impossible for elected officials to entertain your demands.
+If you terrorise people, you will only solidify the political resistance against your aims — making it impossible for officials to entertain your demands.
 Terrorism, therefore, is not an effective tool, and terrorists rarely realise their aims.
 It is only effective when deception is used to misattribute the event, passing it off as the actions of a designated enemy whom you wish to discredit or attack.